Marie Newman: House Ethics Committee review

-In 2021, the House Ethics Committee launched a review into Newman after she was accused of having signed a contract promising Iymen Chehade, a pro-Palestinian activist and potential primary opponent, a job in her congressional office in exchange for Chehade's not entering the primary; other documents alleged to be included in the review also stipulated that Newman adopt several policy positions with respect to the Israeli-Palestinian conflict.

-Federal Elections Commission filings show that Newman hired Chehade as a foreign policy advisor through her campaign, paying him $54,000 since the second half of 2021, more than twice what other employees working similar jobs were paid; Chehade was Newman's highest-paid employee.
-In her contract with him, Newman also agreed to adopt specific stances with respect to BDS-related legislation and aid to Israel, and to refuse to work with a number of pro-Israel organizations, such as the Jewish National Fund.
+In 2021, the House Ethics Committee launched a review after she was accused of having signed a contract promising Iymen Chehade a job in her Congressional office in exchange for Chehade's not entering the 2020 primary opposite to Newman.
+Other documents alleged to be included in the review also stipulated that Newman adopt several policy positions with respect to the Israeli-Palestinian conflict.
+In her contract with Chehade, Newman also allegedly agreed to adopt specific stances with respect to BDS-related legislation and aid to Israel, and to refuse to work with a number of pro-Israel organizations, such as the Jewish National Fund.

+The contract to employ Chehade in Newman's Congressional staff was revealed when Chehade sued Newman after she assumed office in January, 2021.
+Newman had not given Chehade a job; Chehade claimed that he had decided not to run for the Congressional seat pursuant to her promise to hire him.
+House of Representatives General Counsel Douglas Letter wrote that Newman's contract, written as a private citizen, was not enforceable when she was in public office.
+In a motion to dismiss, Newman's counsel acknowledged that the contract was in violation of House and federal rules.
+The case was settled without publicly revealing the terms.

-On October 15, 2021, the Office of Congressional Ethics voted unanimously that there was reason to believe that Newman's agreement with Chehade constituted a de facto bribe and to refer the matter to the House Ethics Committee.
+On October 15, 2021, the Office of Congressional Ethics (OCE) voted unanimously that there was reason to believe that Newman's agreement with Chehade constituted a de facto bribe and to refer the matter to the House Ethics Committee.
 Newman's representatives responded that Newman "cooperate[d] completely with the review" but that the OCE had "prejudged the matter from the beginning", also making it clear this was "political theatre".

-On February 3, 2022, FACT filed a complaint with the Federal Elections Commission on the grounds that Newman's continued payments to Chehade, a witness in the Congressional investigations, interfered with the investigation.
-Newman denied wrongdoing, calling the complaint politically motivated; CREW said that the continued payments raised "serious ethics questions".

-In the course of the investigation, it was revealed that Newman had made a similar contract guaranteeing a job to another person, Shadin Maali, who had previously conducted political outreach for Chehade.
-It was later learned that the source was a member of the opponent's campaign and documentation was never produced.

-The matter was closed in the late summer of 2022 after the primary election.
-No investigative subcommittee investigation was empaneled because it was not deemed needed and the matter was terminated with no violation cited.
+The House Ethics Committee chose not to impanel an investigative subcommittee, and the matter was closed in 2022 after Newman lost the primary election.

+A separate complaint was filed with the Federal Election Commission, when FEC campaign finance filings showed that Newman's campaign organization started employing Chehade while he was a witness in the Congressional ethics probe.
+These payments started soon after Chehade's breach-of-contract suit was settled during 2021.
+The complaint, by Foundation for Accountability and Civic Trust (FACT) and Citizens for Responsibility and Ethics in Washington (CREW), alleged that the campaign's continued payments to Chehade while he was a witness in the Congressional investigation interfered with that investigation.
+The Federal Election Commission, after a full investigation, dismissed the complaint in July 2023, finding no wrongdoing.